Hopefully, you are not reading this in the early hours of the morning!

 - It is dry and warm

 The bad news is that if you hear a noise in your attic that sounds like a mouse, there is likely to be a family up there, not just 1 mouse.
-Getting rid of mice is not easy and certainly not pleasant, but it can be done.
-You simply need to ensure you have the correct tools and a lot of patience!
+Getting rid of mice is not easy and certainly not pleasant, but you can do it.
+You need to ensure you have the correct tools and a lot of patience!

 As for tonight, make sure you prepare for tomorrow and try to get to sleep.